Formal category theory in augmented virtual double categories: Pasting lemmas

-\begin{lemma}[Horizontal pasting lemma] Assume that the cell $\eta$ in the composite below is left Kan.
+\begin{lemma}[Horizontal pasting lemma for left Kan cells] Assume that the cell $\eta$ in the composite below is left Kan.
 Then $\eta \hc \zeta$ is (weakly) left Kan precisely if $\zeta$ is so.
 In that case $\eta \hc \zeta$ restricts along $\map fC{B_m}$ (\defref{pointwise left Kan extension}) precisely if $\zeta$ does so.
 In particular $\eta \hc \zeta$ is pointwise (weakly) left Kan precisely if $\zeta$ is so.

 \end{lemma}

 \begin{example} By iterating the horizontal pasting lemma we see that (pointwise) (weak) left Kan extensions along a path $\ul J = (J_1, \dotsc, J_n)$ can be obtained by extending along each of the $J_1$, \dots, $J_n$ recursively: if for each $1 \leq i < n$ the cell $\eta_i$ below is left Kan and $\eta_n$ is (pointwise) (weak) left Kan then so is their horizontal composite $\eta_1 \hc \dotsb \hc \eta_n$.